 1-2.
 A separate target of -600Mt by 2030 to LULUCF sector

 Across the EU, the lands under LULUCF as a whole remain a net sink, currently (2019) removing 264 Mt annually.
 This 265 Mt consists of approximately 135 Mt of emissions (mainly from croplands, wetlands and land conversion to settlements) and of -400 Mt of removals (mainly from managed forests).
 Unmanaged land remains outside the scope of the Regulation.
-In 2010 the LULUCF sector still as a whole removed -356 Mt CO2 per year from the atmosphere and in 2015 about -300 Mt.
 The carbon sink has been decreasing in the last few years significantly to current -265 Mt.
 Under the current policy the sink is allowed to further decrease to -225 Mt by 2030 without Member States accumulating any debits.
 This is what is expected to occur if member states move on with plans to increase forest harvesting and continue to drain peatlands soils for agriculture, forestry and peat extraction.

 To meet the long term goals of the Paris Agreement, the land-use sectors must urgently increase the amount of CO2 that is removed from the atmosphere and stored in landscapes long term, and do so while restoring ecosystems , so as to support and enhance the long-term viability of natural resources, ecosystem services, biodiversity, and ecological food production.
 If the EU wants to contribute towards limiting warming to 1.5°C without significant overshoot there is a pressing need for the land sector to be part of the solution over the coming decade.
 Business as usual is not acceptable.